-Prerequisite: HIM 115, 120, 130, 135, COLL 100.
+3 credits.
+9 hours.
+(Clinical 9 HOURS.)
+Prerequisite: HIM 115, 120, 130, 135, and Formal Admittance to the Health Information Management Program.

-Students are placed in a didactic supervised learning environment related to the health information management field in both a traditional and non-traditional healthcare setting.
+Students are placed in a didactic supervised learning environment related to the health information management field in both a traditional and nontraditional healthcare setting.
 Students are expected to perform job responsibilities as supervised by a credentialed HIM professional.

-HIM 218 Ambulatory Care Coding - CPT
+HIM 218 AMBULATORY CARE CODING - CPT